Targeted delivery, plugging of wastage of money for development biggest achievements: Union Minister on 9 years of Modi govt | Politics

 Under the Jan Dhan scheme, bank accounts of 48.27 crore people were opened and more than Rs 25 lakh crore has been transferred by way of Direct Benefit Transfer (DBT), which has resulted in an estimated saving of Rs 2.73 lakh crore, a booklet issued on the occasion said.

-He said 220 crore vaccine doses were given to curb the coronavirus pandemic and vaccine consignment were also sent to a number of countries, which raised India's image and prestige worldwide.
+He said 220 crore vaccine doses were given to curb the coronavirus pandemic and vaccine consignments were also sent to a number of countries, which raised India's image and prestige worldwide.

 In nine years of the Modi government, the number of All India Institute of Medical Sciences had gone up from eight to 23, medical colleges had risen from 641 to 1,341, medical seats had gone up from 82,466 to 1,52,129, he said.